julianpeeters/picklebuffer-example/README.md

 In this example we:

-1) Create a `PickleBuffer` and write the header and first entry(i.e. the CLASSsym)
+1) Create a `PickleBuffer` and write arbitrary Scala Signatures for "simple" case classes, i.e. only basic datatypes.
+(TODO: collections, user-defined datatypes (i.e. other case classes as datatypes), user-defined methods?)

-2) Read the bytes back out of the `PickleBuffer` using `ShowPickled` from `scala.tools.nsc.util` compiler utils to interpret the output.
+2) Read the bytes back out of the `PickleBuffer` using `ShowPickled` from `scala.tools.nsc.util` compiler utils to verify output.

-3) To interpret the output, compare it with the output from using using `ShowPickled` on a preexisting `PickleBuffer` that we'd like to mimic.